Fleeing and Eluding a Law Enforcement Officer

 Penalties for Fleeing and Eluding in Florida

 Is fleeing to elude a felony?
 Yes, Florida law provides for several versions of felony charges for fleeing to elude a law enforcement officer under Florida Statute Section 316.1935.
+Although Florida law formerly provided for a misdemeanor version of fleeing and eluding, now any charge for fleeing and attempting to elude is a felony offense.

+In many of these cases, the law enforcement officer will also seize your vehicle and notify you of the intention to initiate a forfeiture of the vehicle.
 After receiving a notice of seizure and forfeiture action, you only have 15 days to demand an adversarial preliminary hearing.
-Wait too long and it becomes much harder to get your vehicle back.
+Wait too long, and it becomes much harder to get your vehicle back.

-Penalties for Aggravated Fleeing and Attempting to Elude
+Enhanced Penalties for Aggravated Fleeing to Elude

-Florida Statute Section 316.1935(3)(a), for fleeing to elude a law enforcement officer while siren and lights activated with high speed or reckless driving can lead to an enhanced charge if the defendant drives at a high rate of speed, or with a wanton disregard for the safety of persons or property.
+Florida Statute Section 316.1935(3)(a), for fleeing to elude a law enforcement officer while siren and lights activated with high speed or reckless driving can lead to an enhanced charge if the defendant drives at a high rate of speed or with a wanton disregard for the safety of persons or property.

+The “Deputy John C. Mecklenburg Act” took effect on October 1, 2012.
 The act amended Section 782.04, F.S., to add “aggravated fleeing or eluding with serious bodily injury or death” to the lists of offenses contained in Florida’s statutes for a first degree, second degree, and third degree murder.

 When a death occurs as a result of aggravated fleeing or eluding with serious bodily injury or death, the defendant can be charged with either first or second-degree murder.